 To learn more about Agile Development and User Story creation, check out this article from Atlassian.

 5. Connect Daily Lessons with Each Project

 Many educators may feel that they don’t have the time to work daily with students on their STEAM projects in the classroom.
 Finding time before and after school, during lunch or once or twice a month for special work block times, may feel like the most your curriculum can afford.

 This can take away from the core concepts being learned by students from the lesson.
 Teachers need a way to reinforce the content being taught, and that’s where the method of regular practice come in.

-With STEAM, there are so many ways you can inspire and challenge your students.
+With STEAM learning, there are so many ways you can inspire and challenge your students.
 Your classroom can become a place of thought-provoking conversation, design, creativity and learning.
 The suggestions mentioned above are just the tip of the iceberg — we’ve heard so many other great ideas being implemented in classrooms around the world.

 Looking for more resources on all things STEAM?
 Check out our: